Student Handbook

 Lounges

 Lounges are available for study and social purposes.
-Individual floors and Residence Life staff may develop specific guidelines.
-Any requests by outside groups to use a residence hall lounge must be approved by the RHD in advance.
+Individual floors and residence life staff may develop specific guidelines.
+Any requests by outside groups to use a residence hall lounge must be approved by the hall director or Residence Life Office in advance.

 You are provided with your own mailbox, located in the lobby of each residence hall.
 Mail is delivered Monday – Friday.
-If you receive a package larger than your mailbox, an email will be delivered to your Northeastern issued student email account.
+If you receive a mail item larger than your mailbox, an item with a tracking number, or a package, an email from the Mail Room will be sent to your Northeastern issued student email account.
 To receive your package, take your ID to the Mail Room located in Walker Hall.

 Addresses